RightsandWrongsgit/ARMTEC/book/archandentities.md

 Regarding field on 'content information types' we sort of need to think of a couple broad kinds.
 One you might not normally think of is sometimes called 'properties' and are basically universally used; I mean unique individually but universally present.
 An example is an 'id' for the entity or a 'vid' for the version of an entity.

+While a little old, one of the [clearest explanations of some of these field, node, type, bundle, entity things is from a video that Drupalize.me presents.](https://www.youtube.com/watch?v=coephBu07Ks)

 ## Entities